PEOPLE FROM THE WINSHIP LAB

 An Bui

-An is currently completing her Master's degree in Psychiatry and transferring to PhD program under the supervision of Dr. Winship.
+An is currently completing her PhD degree in Psychiatry under the supervision of Dr. Winship.
 She previously completed her BSc (Hons) in Neuroscience in the lab in Winter 2022, investigating transcriptional changes post-stroke.

 An is continuing studying the transcriptional profile of blood and neutrophils after stroke, and is particularly interested in age- and sex- differences in neutrophil-specific gene expression.
 Neutrophils aggregation in the microcirculation has been shown to contribute to poor recovery.
 Using two-photon microscopy, she will map gross changes in the blood vessels to gene expression changes.